Part 2 : What strokes do you see?

 The sideways grip is not the only way to hold or grip the racket.
 Other grip variations are obtained by merely adjusting the fingers.
 The grip will often be firm on contact, but still allowing control with hand flexibility and manoeuvrability.

-It’s important that from the very first experiences of Badminton that players start to hold the racket with a generally sideways grip.
-Problems are most likely to occur in the early stages of development.
-If incorrect holds (grip and position) become established it can be very difficult and time consuming to effect a correction.
+It’s important that from the very first experiences of Badminton that players start to hold the racket with a generally sideways grip

 3 Early Preparation (always)

-Encourage EP (early preparation) everywhere, I promise that you will not be disappointed by the effect this has in your players development.
+Encourage EP (early preparation) everywhere, I promise that you will not be disappointed by the effect this has on your players’ development.

 4 Hand Cocking and Racket Position for Power